"This is one of the best things we've done in terms of having real impact on learner outcomes and helping schools take improvement actions."

 United Learning have an ambition to use stakeholder feedback more strategically and transparently throughout all of their schools.
 Edurio has supported them in implementing a process that delivers valuable insights to school and trust leaders.
 Hear from the United Learning team about how they use feedback for continuous improvement and how Edurio makes it possible.

-Want to learn more about how we work with multi-academy trusts?
-We would love to hear about your school improvement goals and see how we could help.
-Please contact email@example.com and a member of the team will be in touch soon.
+Want to learn more about how we work with schools and multi-academy trusts?
+We would love to hear about your school improvement goals and see how we could help — you can also send us an email at firstname.lastname@example.org.

 Evidence-driven school improvement